 It’s a 24-hour panoramic view of my cherished Bed-Stuy community, where my mother and father bought their first home in the wake of the devastating riots that bruised an already battered former oasis in the late 60s.

-Every major character in the film, at one point or another, from Sal to Mookie, Buggin’ Out to Sweet Dick Willie, Tina to Mother Sister, Da Mayor to Mister Senor Love Daddy, have something poignant, important and thought-provoking to say .
+Every major character in the film, at one point or another, from Sal to Mookie, Buggin’ Out to Sweet Dick Willie, Tina to Mother Sister, Da Mayor to Mister Senor Love Daddy, has something poignant, important and thought-provoking to say.
 But the brilliance and power is summed up with Radio Raheem‘s unforgettable, chilling, street-corner philosophical breakdown of the Love vs. Hate dynamic.

 Never before was a protest song so sexually and beautifully communicated in nonverbal fashion.
 And I love how Spike explored the commonality of the New York African-American and Puerto Rican aesthetic as well.